-We have not paid stamp duty for our agreement with obtaining office containers at our project site.
-The admissible as evidence in legal proceedings and legally enforce the same, except after paying differential stamp duty and/or penalty for inadequate stamping.
+We have not paid stamp duty for our agreement with M/s.
+Akash Services dated May 24, 2024 for obtaining office containers at our project site.
+The effect of not stamping is that the document is not admissible as evidence in legal proceedings and parties to that agreement may not be able to legally enforce the same, except after paying differential stamp duty and/or penalty for inadequate stamping.
 The effect of non-registration of an instrument is that the title to the property does not transfer in favour of the transferee and therefore, making the instrument unenforceable.
-Any potential dispute due to non-compliance of local laws
+Any potential dispute due to non-compliance of local laws relating to stamp duty and registration may adversely impact the operations of our Company.